kowsyap/Physical-Design-and-Verification-of-DPRAM-using-SV-UVM-and-Semi-Custom-Design/README.md

 The components of an agent are,

   1. **UVM DRIVER :** Responsible for driving the packet level data inside sequence_item into pin level (to DUT).
-Here, it drives sequence_item to first port to write and second port to read[|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/DRV.sv)
+Here, it drives sequence_item to first port to write and second port to read. [|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/DRV.sv)

   2. **UVM SEQUENCER :** Responsible for routing the data packet’s(sequence_item) generated in sequence to the driver or vice verse.  [|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/SEQR.sv)

   3. **UVM MONITOR :** Observes pin level activity on interface signals and converts into packet level which is sent to components such as scoreboards.
-      - Monitor1 -> Monitors the inputs of first port[|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/MON1.sv)
+      - Monitor1 -> Monitors the inputs of first port [|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/MON1.sv)
       - Monitor2 -> Monitors the output of second port [|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/MON2.sv)
 * **UVM Subscriber :** Could have functional coverage groups and coverpoints in a subscriber and have that sampled whenever it receives an object from the agent. [|source code|](https://github.com/kowsyap/Memory-Level-Verification-of-DPRAM-using-SV-and-UVM/blob/main/UVM_ENVIRONMENT/COV.sv)